wking/swc-boot-camps/ScientificPython.md

 Here the error causes our program to stop.
 In more complex programs, we can *catch* the error and *handle* it e.g. by popping up a dialog box to the user if we had a graphical user interface.

 Writing code like this is inefficient in two senses.
-First, the same handful of matrix operations come up so often that it's worth developing a special notation for them.
+First, the same handful of vector and matrix operations come up so often that it's worth developing a special notation for them.
 Second, because those operations are common, it's worth investing time in optimizing their performance.
 Thousands of software developers have done exactly that over fifty years, producing libraries that are much faster, and much more reliable, than anything a single person could develop.
 These libraries are typically written in low-level languages like Fortran and C, and then wrapped up in MATLAB or Python to make them easier to use.
 For Python, one such library is NumPy.

 ## Efficient data processing and NumPy

 [NumPy](http://www.numpy.org/) terms itself the "fundamental package for scientific computing with Python".
 NumPy  includes linear algebra, Fourier transform and random number capabilities.

-First we need to import the NumPy package:

-    import numpy as np

-`import` imports functions, variables or collections of these from elsewhere.
-This is similar to the `import` command in Java or `include` in C. By convention, we import `numpy` under the name `np`, since we're going to be typing it a lot.
+When we run IPython with `--pylab` the NumPy module, `numpy`, is already loaded and available under the alias `np`.

 NumPy has a built-in dot product function.
 Let us look at its documentation:

     print np.dot.__doc__

-`dot` is *polymorphic* so can take Python lists as arguments:
+Let us apply it to our Python lists:

     np.dot(left, right)